UrbanOS-Examples/scos-tf-rds/README.md

 ```

 ### Required variables

+- `identifier` - the name of the RDS instance
 - `prefix` - the prefix to put on the names for the RDS database and all related resources (KMS keys, secrets, etc.)
 - `name` - the database name to create in the RDS, as well as the username for that database
 - `type` - the database type, currently supports `mysql` and `postgresql`